yayahjb/neartree/trunk/NearTree/README_NearTree.txt

    using a hamming distance norm, and for spherical and hemispherical geodesic norm based searches.
-Because of the addition of new type and norm flags, the version 2.2 shared libraries cannot be used to support binaries copiled against earlier headers and vice-versa.
+Because of the addition of new type and norm flags, the version 2.2 shared libraries cannot be used to support binaries compiled against earlier headers and vice-versa.

    Release 2.1.5 was a cleanup update to the 2.1 release of 30 May 2009 to increase portability, in five stages (2.1.1 on 4 June 2009, 2.1.2 on 7